cozy/cozy-stack/doc/architecture.md

   doctypes, help explore the Rest API, and check if the permissions are OK.
 - `cozy-ui` will make it easy to reuse some widgets and offer an application with a style coherent to the cozy identity.
+- Some docTypes with heavy logic will be available as JS classes to be reused in the apps.

 #### Reporting a bug or suggesting a new feature